jc-prg/birdhouse-cam/README.md

     $ sudo systemctl reload-daemons
     $ sudo systemctl enable birdhouse-cam.service
     ```
-8. Examine logging message if there are any problems, see (1.6)
+8. Examine logging messages if there are any problems, see (1.6)

 ### First run and device configuration